JoeyStanley/real/cv.md

 University of Georgia Graduate Research Assistantship.
 2014–2016.

 ### Travel Awards

+University of Georgia Graduate School travel award ($300).
+For travel to the 46th New Ways of Analyzing Variation Conference in Madison, WI.
+November, 2017.

 Linguistics Society of the University of Georgia travel award ($50).
 For travel to Diversity in Variation conference in Atlanta, GA.
 February, 2017.